-$6.
-(10 \mathrm{\ pts.})$ State and justify the running time of the algorithm of Question 5 as a function
+6. (10 pts.)
+State and justify the running time of the algorithm of Question 5 as a function of the number s of slides (and, optionally, the number b of islands).

 - 7. (150 pts.)
 Implement the algorithm.
 Test and document your work carefully and submit your packaged source code and supporting documentation. - 8.
 (20 pts.)
 Conduct a brief experimental study of your implementation, measuring the running time for a suitable collection of inputs.
 Include your test code in your electronic submission, with suitable documentation. - 9.
 (30 pts.)
 Summarize your experimental results by making effective use of charts and tables.
 Comment on how well the experimental results match the predictions based on your answer to Question 6.
 Highlight any significant differences and explain them the best you can.
 Include these results, comments, and explanations as a single PDF file in your submission.